+۰ 1014 (12 311)

-MAPT 642 Teaching for Biblical Faith and Spiritual Formation or MAPT MAPT Teaching/Learning or Christian Missions and Globalization in an Interfaith World MBA 702 Organizational Behavior MSL 740 Negotiation and Conflict Resolution MSL 750 Organizational Change Management "Dluc c an additional aiv composter bours (2 courses) as Floatives".
-Students who
+MAPT 642 Teaching for Biblical Faith and Spiritual Formation or

+MAPT 608 Teaching/Learning or

+MAPT 605 Christian Missions and Globalization in an Interfaith World

+MBA 702 Organizational Behavior

+MSL 740 Negotiation and Conflict Resolution

+MSL 750 Organizational Change Management

+Diverge and distinguistic compositor because /2 courses) as Floatives."
+Students who t

-"Plus an additional six semester hours (2 courses) as Electives"- Students who take MSL 710 Effective Leadership as an elective will be eligible for the Graduate Certificate in Leadership."
+Plus an additional six semester hours (2 courses) as Electives"- Students who take MSL 710 Effective Leadership as an elective will be eligible for the "Graduate Certificate in Leadership".